Common Knee Injuries in Sports

 When Should You Visit a Doctor for a Knee Injury?

-For milder symptoms, you can try the RICE (rest, ice, compress, elevate) method for a day or two before reevaluating.
-If symptoms remain the same or worsen, make an appointment with your doctor.
+For milder symptoms, you can try the RICE (rest, ice, compress, elevate) method for a day or two before re-evaluating.
+If your knee problems remain the same or worsen, visit your doctor.

-While it depends on what kind of injury you have, generally it’s best to avoid high impact exercises such as running and jumping when you have an injured knee.
-Activities that create deep flexion of the knee, such as lunges and squats, should also be avoided.
+While it depends on the injury, it’s generally best to avoid high-impact exercises such as running and jumping when you have an injured knee.
+Activities that create deep knee flexions, such as lunges and squats, should also be avoided.

 How Can I Prevent Knee Injuries in Sports?